 Information and communications technology (ICT) in Tysons will serve a variety of end users.
 These include building owners and operators, residents, workers at Tysons' job centers, customers at its malls and other stores, visitors, and county first responders and environmental specialists.
 ICT coverage will extend from individual rooms and fixtures to buildings, groups of buildings, roads and rail, each of the eight districts, and the Tysons Corner Urban Center as a whole.
 The ICT infrastructure will consist of a number of computer-based networks, functioning together in an integrated hierarchy.
 These networks will be used to improve the efficiency and economy of building operations and of the transportation system.
 They will also be used to monitor the achievement of environmental goals, such as reduced levels of energy and water consumption.
-In order to have an ICT infrastructure in the Tysons Corner Urban Center, its components must be included in the design of buildings and roads used for public safety and in support of public transportation.
+In order to have an ICT infrastructure in the Tysons Corner Urban Center, its components must be included in the design of buildings and roads.